CraftAcademyLabs/ca_course/guides/testing-ionic-applications.md

 ```

 #### Acceptance test configuration

 First, we need to create a folder `e2e` in our project root folder.

 `$ mkdir e2e`

-First, we need to create a configuration file `tsconfig.e2e.json.`for Typescript in the testing environment.
+Then, we need to create a configuration file `tsconfig.e2e.json.`for Typescript in the testing environment.

-!FILENAME e2e/tsconfig.e2e.json
+<small>e2e/tsconfig.e2e.json</small>

 ```js
 {